 Because of many things, Fairfield is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Fairfield really has some of the features that families look for when choosing a good community to raise children.
 Is Fairfield perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Fairfield in 2022 was $57,256, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $229,024 for a family of four.
+The per capita income in Fairfield in 2022 was $58,846, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $235,384 for a family of four.

+Fairfield is a somewhat ethnically-diverse township.
 The people who call Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Fairfield include Italian, Irish, Polish, German, and Russian.
+Fairfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.14% of the township’s residents.
+Important ancestries of people in Fairfield include Italian, Irish, German, Polish, and Greek.

 The most common language spoken in Fairfield is English.
 Other important languages spoken here include Spanish and Polish.